Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 ### Set the Auth User Input Redirect URL

 1. Open the resource group created by step 3.
-Find the Azure Static Web App
+Find the Azure Static Web App.
 1. Copy the URL for the static web app.
 1. Open your Application Registration for the Auth User Input App from step 2.
 Add the Static Web App URL as a new redirect URI.